-Marcus is a German photographer that I discover in Instagram, for a couple of weeks ago, although I was not looking to discover anything I was amaze by his pictures, and his style.
-Consequently I made him an interview because I new I wanted to have his work on the page.
+Marcus is a German photographer that I discover on Instagram, for a couple of weeks ago, although I was not looking to discover anything I was amazed by his pictures and his style.
+Consequently, I made him an interview because I knew I wanted to have his work on the page.
 I hope you enjoy this interview as much as I did, not to mention his amazing pictures.

 Tell us about yourself

 My name is Marcus, I am about to turn 29 (oh my god!!!) and I grew up in the countryside / mountains, in the very south of Germany.
 Having graduated from Grammar School and having finished my civilian service I caught a plane to Australia / South East Asia and was planning to be gone for good.

 Not really knowing what to do next, I came back to Germany in 2010 and started studying

 Fashion Journalism and Media Communication at the Academy of Fashion and Design in Munich.
 That`s where I developed my deep passion & love for photography.
 Better late than never ;).